Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 -s      Set to 'stop' to stop the docker container.
 ```

-# <a name="bash_docker"></a> Enter bash mode
+## <a name="bash_docker"></a> Enter bash mode
 The docker container has a bash mode allowing you to work within the docker.
 You will start in the input-data directory.
+The docker container must first be up and running.

 To initiate bash mode:
 ```